nancybird/cp-archaic/README.md

 A popfile for step 1 could e.g. look like:

-Vindija D
+Vindija D \

-Chagyrskaya D
+Chagyrskaya D \

-Denisova D
+Denisova D \

-YRI D
+YRI D \

-Vindija R
+Vindija R \

-Chagyrskaya R
+Chagyrskaya R \

-Denisova R
+Denisova R \

-AltaiNeandertal R
+AltaiNeandertal R \

-**Another important note is when painting the archaics, you should leave one outgroup individuals out, so that in the end all inidivuals are painted by the same number of outgroup individuals (because an outgroup individual cannot be painted by themselves)**
+**Another important note is when painting the archaics, you should leave one outgroup individual out, so that in the end all individuals are painted by the same number of outgroup individuals (because an outgroup individual cannot be painted by themselves)**

 **Step 2:**